Yagisan/Yagisans-Wasteland-Overhaul/README.md

 ## Yagisan's Better Caravans.
 Yagisan_WO_Better_Caravans.esl

+### NPCS

+#### Settlement Provisioners
+* Provisioners now spawn with an Automatron Style Mr Handy, called a Logistics Bot, instead of a brahmin.
+* The Logistics Bot is outfitted for carrying supplies.
+It also armed with a saw, pincer, and laser gun.
+It will defend itself, friends and allies.

+#### Bunker Hill Caravans
+* Sandbox Radius for all traders quintupled.
+(512 to 2560)
+* Sandbox Radius for all trader guards tripled.
+(512 to 1536)
+* Sandbox Radius for all trader brahmin tripled.
+(500 to 1500)

 * Trashcan Carla now has a unique Protectron instead of a brahmin.
+It comes equipped with a nailgun, and an assaultron shock claw.
 * Lucas now has a unique Protectron instead of a brahmin.
+It comes equipped with a lightning gun, and an assaultron shock claw.
 * Doc Weathers now has a unique Protectron instead of a brahmin.
+It comes equipped with an automatic laser, and a shock claw.
 * Cricket now has a unique Assaultron instead of a brahmin.
-* Sandbox Radius for all traders quintupled.
-(512 to 2560)
-* Sandbox Radius for all trader guards trippled.
-(512 to 1536)
-* Sandbox Radius for all trader "brahmin" trippled.
-(500 to 1500)
-* Provisioners now have Mr Handy based Logistics Bots instead of brahmin.
+It comes equipped with a hammer/saw, an assaultron shock claw and an assaultron head laser.